First Principles

 Harder to say.
 We don’t really even know what modality of data to go after.
 Functional MRI?
 Connectomics via something like DTI?
 EEG?
 The expensive, 256-channel headset?
 With saline?
 Or a cheaper, consumer-grade headset?
 Or some completely different modality?

 That’s not clear, and it may not be clear for a while yet.
 And yet, unfortunately, to actually try to leverage machine learning to inform the diagnosis and treatment of psychiatric disorders, we are going to need a lot of data.
-I worked in this field for 7 years and I always loved getting this question from higher ups: “Ok, so what N do we actually need to do this?”
-Just the way you are asking that question means you aren’t really understanding this.
+I worked in this field for almost a decade and I always loved getting this question from higher ups: “Ok, so what sample size do we actually need to do this?”
+Just the way you're asking that question means you aren’t really understanding this...

 Machine Learning / Deep Learning / Neural Networks / AI / Gen AI / SNI